C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 • Could you use your randomizer or a similar machine in other probability situations?
 Which ones?
 Why or why not?

-• Suggest that students modify their code to check the experimental probability of obtaining a multiple of 3 or the number 4.
+• Suggest that students alter their code to compare the experimental probabilities of obtaining a multiple of 3 or the number 4 with their theoretical probabilities.

 • Suggest that students code to compare the theoretical and experimental probability of drawing a red marble from a bag of 10 marbles knowing that 3 marbles are red (we discuss conditional if/then/otherwise statements in this example).